-Quantitative and qualitative disclosures for the current period are found beginning on page 36 of this report, which includes changes in market risk exposures from disclosures presented in Huntington's amended Form 10-K/A.
+Quantitative and qualitative disclosures for the current period are found beginning on page 36 of this report, which includes changes in market risk exposures from disclosures presented in Huntington's Amendment No. 2 to its Form 10-K/A.

 ITEM 4.
 CONTROLS AND PROCEDURES